songyandong/documentation/wallet/README.md

 # PPIO wallet
 ## Introduction
 PPIO wallet is a decentralized blockchain-based wallet.
-And PPIO wallet account is your user credential for using PPIO services.
+Also, PPIO wallet account is your user credential for using PPIO services.
 PPIO wallet does not have a centralized organization and your wallet can only be transferred with your own private key.

-> If you don't understand the concept of blockchain wallet, there are a lot of articles on Google.
+> If you don't understand the concept of blockchain wallet, there are many articles on Google.

 ## Generate a PPIO wallet account
 Go to [PPIO wallet](https://wallet.testnet.pp.io/#/new/create) to generate a PPIO wallet account.